akshansh2000/akshansh2000/README.md

 # **Hello there** 👋

-I am a sophomore at the <a href="https://du.ac.in"> University of Delhi</a>, India, majoring in Information Technology.
+I am a sophomore at the [University of Delhi](https://du.ac.in"), India, majoring in Information Technology.

 🏫 SWE Intern at [CargoSnap](https://cargosnap.com)